Information & FAQ

 Will I need to hire publicists and radio pluggers?

 Yes, this is essential.
-We can only book tours that are supported by publicists, radio pluggers and online marketing and promotion (especially social networking).
+We can only book tours that are supported by publicists, radio pluggers and online marketing and promotion (especially social media).
 We have developed long-standing working relationships with a range of people who work in this field, and we can direct you to specific companies and agencies relevant to your genre of music.

 Do you arrange advertising?

 We can, but this is a cost incurred by the artiste.
 You should design your own adverts unless you would like us to recommend a designer.
 We will recommend the most effective magazines in which to advertise your tour.
-We also expect artists to advertise and promote shows and tours through their Facebook page and Twitter feeds as it is more effective than if we were to solely do it through our own page and feeds.
+We also expect artistes to advertise and promote shows and tours through their social media feeds as it is more effective than if we were to solely do it through our own page and feeds.
+If you have any other questions that are not covered here, please contact us.
+Our contact details are in the contact section of the website.

 About Bob Paterson